scrtlabs/enigma-contract/enigma-js/README.md

     ```
     truffle(develop)> migrate --reset
     ```
-    * On a separate terminal run: `yarn test` or use these options with the mocha command (e.g. in IntelliJ): `-r jsdom-global/register --require babel-register`
+    * On a separate terminal run: `yarn test`

+5. Build the library

+    * Run `yarn build` to produce minified version of the library.
+It will check code quality before building (ESLint) and it will also run all tests afterwards (see prior step) and output a code coverage report.

 ## Scripts